 1. Hôtel Beaubourg (11, rue Simon le Franc, 4th arr., 75004 Paris, France):

-Perfect for a weekend away from the bustling daily life, Hotel Beaubourg is right in the heart of Paris.
-The rooms have been recently renovated and are equipped with several services such as air conditioning and en suite facilities.
-The hotel is minutes away from Notre-Dame de Paris, Centre Pompidou, the Louvre, the River Seine and many other Parisian attractions.
+Hotel Beaubourg is in the heart of Paris and is perfect for a weekend away from the bustling daily life.
+The recently renovated rooms have several services, such as air conditioning and en suite facilities.
+The hotel is minutes from Notre Dame de Paris, Centre Pompidou, the Louvre, the River Seine, and many other Parisian attractions.

-A two-night stay in a classic double room with a double bed, with a variety of available services such TV streaming service such as Netflix and air purifiers, will be 286 Euros.
-A superior twin room whether with two single beds or one large double bed, will be 316 Euros for a two-night stay plus taxes and charges.
+A two-night stay in a classic double room with a double bed and various available services, such as TV streaming services like Netflix and air purifiers, will cost 286 Euros.
+A superior twin room with two single beds or one large double bed, will be 316 Euros for a two-night stay plus taxes and charges.

 2. D’win (20, rue du Temple, 4th arr., 75004 Paris, France):

 The modern rooms of this hotel invite you over for a pleasant stay in the City of Light.
-You will only be minutes away from many historical buildings and landmarks, as well as metro stations.
-The hotel has an interior courtyard which gives you some privacy away from the buzzing streets.
+You will only be minutes away from many historical buildings, landmarks, and metro stations.
+The hotel has an interior courtyard, which gives you some privacy away from the buzzing streets.

-For a stay of two nights, a Comfort Double Room with a large double bed will cost 402 Euros plus taxes and charges.
-While a family room that can accommodate three adults will be 478 Euros for two-nights’ stay.
-An additional cost of 9 Euros can be paid if you choose to have breakfast at the hotel and all these offers include free cancelation and payment at the property when you get there.
+A Comfort Double Room with a large double bed for a two-night stay will cost 402 Euros plus taxes and charges.
+A family room that can accommodate three adults will cost 478 Euros.
+An additional cost of 9 Euros can be paid if you choose to have breakfast at the hotel, and all these offers include free cancellation and payment at the property when you get there.

 3. France Louvre (40 Rue De Rivoli, 4th arr., 75004 Paris, France):

-The vaulted cellars of the building provide a unique breakfast buffet and you can enjoy a cup of tea in the lounge between 3:00 pm to 8:00 pm.
-A standard room with a double bed, will cost 208 Euros for a two-night stay plus taxes and charges.
-A single room with a single bed will have that cost reduced to 184 Euros for a two-night stay.
+The building’s vaulted cellars provide a unique breakfast buffet, and you can enjoy a cup of tea in the lounge between 3:00 pm and 8:00 pm.
+A standard room with a double bed will cost 208 Euros for a two-night stay plus taxes and charges.
+A single room with a single bed will reduce that cost to 184 Euros for a two-night stay.

 Shopping in the 4th Arrondissement